 We all are human beings and we all commit sins and make mistakes in our lives.
-As a human being sometimes we tend to lose the right path for a while.
-But if we turn to Allah by stop making those mistakes then surely Allah Almighty will forgive us.
+As human beings sometimes we tend to lose the right path for a while.
+But if we turn to Allah by stopping making those mistakes then surely Allah will forgive us.
 We can say repentance is a sure path to forgiveness.
-After sinning, a person who fears Allah (SWT) and gives high respect to Him would feel a sense of grief and misery.
+After sinning, a person who fears Allah and gives high respect to Him would feel a sense of grief and misery.
 For these people Allah says:

 قُلْ يَا عِبَادِيَ الَّذِينَ أَسْرَفُوا عَلَىٰ أَنفُسِهِمْ لَا تَقْنَطُوا مِن رَّحْمَةِ اللَّهِ إِنَّ اللَّهَ يَغْفِرُ الذُّنُوبَ جَمِيعًا إِنَّهُ هُوَ الْغَفُورُ الرَّحِيمُ

 “Say, “O Those who have transgressed against themselves, (do) not despair of (the) Mercy (of) Allah.
 Indeed, Allah forgives sins all.
 Indeed He, He (is) the Oft-Forgiving, the Most Merciful.”
 (Surah Az-Zumar, 39:53)